Belarus' President Lukashenko launches a counteroffensive against protests in co-ordination with Moscow

 The tone has also changed in Russia, where the state-owned media has begun to aggressively attack the opposition.

-“Why do people keep turning to these freaks?” asked the head of RT Margarita Simonyan.
+“Why do people keep turning to these freaks?” asked the head of RT, Margarita Simonyan.
 “Tikhanovskaya has an IQ of 82.
-That is the same an orang-utan,” she said during a panel on state TV.
+That is the same an orang-utan,” she said during a panel on state TV on August 19.

 The news has also carried reports of foreign interference into Belarusian internal politics and generally ramped up its aggressive stance towards the protests.

-The Russian papers, however, continue to carried balanced reports and have been playing the story straight.
+The Russian papers, however, have continue to carry balanced reports and have been playing the story straight.

 The change in mood came as Russian Foreign Minister Sergei Lavrov made some outspoken comments, accusing the international powers of interfering in Belarus.
 “We know what is going on.
-It's the same as usual geopolitics.”
+It's the same-as-usual geopolitics.”
 He was also soft on Lukashenko, coming close to saying he was the legitimate president, but without crossing that line.
 He also admitted the Belarusian presidential elections were “not ideal.”

 Mood has darkened

-The mood has darkened in Minsk as a sense of stalemate emerges in Belarus, Tadeusz Giczan told bne IntelliNews in a wide-raging podcast on August 19, a Belarusian PhD candidate at University College London School of Slavonic & East European Studies and a leading source of reporting on the revolution on social media.
+The mood has darkened in Minsk as a sense of stalemate emerges in Belarus, Tadeusz Giczan told bne IntelliNews in a wide-raging podcast on August 19.
+Giezan is a Belarusian PhD candidate at University College London School of Slavonic & East European Studies and a leading source of reporting on the revolution on social media.

 “The future is now not looking as bright for the protests,” Giczan said.

-The authorities have been targeting workers, and over 300 employees at the Minsk Tractor works (MTZ) were sacked this week as the factor targets the most outspoken critics of the region.
-Giczan also reports that other factories' workers have simply been locked into the shop floor “like in a concentration camp” to prevent them from walking off the job.
+The authorities have been targeting workers, and over 300 employees at the Minsk Tractor (MTZ) works were sacked this week as the factory targeted the most outspoken critics of the regime.
+Giczan also reported that other factories' workers had simply been locked into shop floor premises “like in a concentration camp” to prevent them from walking off the job.

 However, elsewhere other workers continue to join the general strike and some regional authorities have apologised for the police brutality and given protesters the right to unfettered demonstrations.

 Speculation has arisen that the Kremlin is now involved in the protests and is aiding Lukashenko in a co-ordinated campaign to undermine them.
-A plane used by the head of the Federal Security Service (FSB) Alexander Bortnikov arrived in Minsk on August 18 and a three-hour meeting was held with Lukashenko and the unidentified occupant of the plane, which immediately returned to Moscow.
+A plane used by the head of the Federal Security Service (FSB), Alexander Bortnikov, arrived in Minsk on August 18 and a three-hour meeting was held with Lukashenko and the unidentified occupant of the plane, which immediately returned to Moscow.

-While the contents of the discussion are unknown, the campaign against protesters in Russia has become noticeably more aggressive since, and Lukashenko has also started to roll out his counter measures on the following day.
+While the contents of the discussion are unknown, the campaign against protesters in Russia has become noticeably more aggressive since, and Lukashenko also started to roll out his counter measures on the following day.

-The EU held an emergency top-level session on the Belarusian situation on August 19 – it is unusual for it to hold council sessions on a single foreign policy issue – and announced new targeted sanctions on Lukashenko and his entourage as well as making the Belarusian strongman a persona non grata in the EU, but that was all.
+The EU held an emergency top-level session on the Belarusian situation on August 19 – it is unusual for it to hold council sessions on a single foreign policy issue – and announced new targeted sanctions on Lukashenko and his entourage as well as making the Belarusian strongman a persona non grata in the EU, but that was as far as it went.

-Tikhanovskaya called on the EU in a video message ahead of its meeting for the EU to refuse to recognise the official results of the election but went on to say the Western powers should “respect international law, Belarusian sovereignty and the choice of the Belarusian people.”
+Tikhanovskaya called on the EU in a video message ahead of its meeting for it to refuse to recognise the official results of the election but went on to say the Western powers should “respect international law, Belarusian sovereignty and the choice of the Belarusian people.”
 The opposition is very wary of getting dragged into the geopolitical stand-off between Moscow and Brussels and wants a free hand to negotiate with Moscow on its own terms.

-The relatively limited response by the EU suggests they took the message to heart and while it has supported the protesters and called for fresh elections in Belarus, a spokesman acknowledged that it was up to the Belarusian people to decide what to do and the EU was conscious Belarus wanted to “move closer to Moscow.”

-Moscow’s new more aggressive stance is likely to alienate many protesters, who are generally pro-Russian.
+The relatively limited response by the EU suggests that it took the message to heart and while it has supported the protesters and called for fresh elections in Belarus, a spokesman acknowledged that it was up to the Belarusian people to decide what to do and the EU was conscious Belarus wanted to “move closer to Moscow.”
+Moscow’s new more aggressive stance is likely to alienate many protesters, who up till now have been generally pro-Russian.
 However, it is believed the Kremlin wants to take the wind out of the protest movement’s sails and slow events down so that it can better influence them.

 While Lukashenko is likely to concentrate on trying to break the strikes for the rest of this week, the Kremlin seems to have launched a disinformation campaign designed to sow the seeds of confusion and dissent to try to break the almost unanimous support for the protest movement and calls to oust Lukashenko.